Azareal/cppforo/README.md

 Building from source
 =====
-Building from source additionally requires the MySQL Connector/C++ driver to be installed on the build machine.
+Building from source additionally requires the MySQL Connector/C++ driver and the Boost Library to be installed on the build machine.

 Windows: Build instructions coming soon!